SunsetLabs-Game/COA-Website/.github/ISSUE_TEMPLATE.md

 ## Proposed Solution
 <!-- Describe how it could be implemented or resolved -->

-## Acceptance Criteria
-- [ ] Code follows project standards and best practices
-- [ ] Solution is responsive and works across major browsers
-- [ ] Necessary tests have been added when applicable

 ## Resources
 <!-- Links, mockups, designs, or relevant documentation -->
 -